Procedure

 Process sample within 4 hours of fluid collection

-Obtain 20 to 40 ml fluid divided over 3 sterile tubes (containing
+Obtain 40 ml fluid divided over sterile tubes and culture bottles

 Special tubes